Sita: Etymology and other names

-And Earth to all living being.
+And Earth to all living beings.

-The Kausik-sutra and the Paraskara-sutra associate her repeatedly as the wife of Parjanya (a god associated with rains) and Indra.
+The Kausika-sutra and the Paraskara-sutra associate her repeatedly as the wife of Parjanya (a god associated with rains) and Indra.

 Sita is known by many epithets.
 She is called Jānaki as the daughter of Janaka and Maithili as the princess of Mithila.
 As the wife of Rama, she is called Ramā.
 Her father Janaka had earned the sobriquet Videha due to his ability to transcend body consciousness; Sita is therefore also known as Vaidehi.

 Legends

 Birth and early life

-The birthplace of Sita is disputed.
-The Sita Kund pilgrimage site which is located in present-day Sitamarhi district, Bihar, India, is viewed as the birthplace of Sita.
-Apart from Sitamarhi, Janakpur, which is located in the present-day Province No. 2, Nepal, is also described as Sita's birthplace.
+Various places have been claimed to be the birthplace of Sita in local lores.
+These include the Sita Kund pilgrimage site in present-day Sitamarhi district, Bihar, India.
+Apart from Sitamarhi, Janakpur, which is located in the present-day Madhesh Province, Nepal, has also been claimed to be her birthplace.